 South Delta Entrainment

-As with green sturgeon, the salvage-density analysis (see description in Appendix 11Q) was used to assess the potential for differences in south Delta entrainment of juvenile white sturgeon between alternatives.
-The results of the analysis suggest that there would be very little difference in south Delta entrainment between NAA and Alternatives 1, 2, and 3 at either export facility (Table gs_banks; Table gs_jones).
-Although the mean salvage under Alternative 2 in dry years was 9% greater than under the NAA (Table gs_jones), this relative difference should be placed in the context of the very low observed historical salvage in recent years, indicating that any increase in entrainment would remain very small in population-level terms.
+As with green sturgeon, the salvage-density analysis (Appendix 11Q) was used to assess the potential for differences in south Delta entrainment of juvenile white sturgeon between alternatives.
+The results of the analysis suggest that there would be very little difference in south Delta entrainment between NAA and Alternatives 1, 2, and 3 at either export facility (Table 11-52; Table 11-53).
+Although the mean salvage under Alternative 2 in Dry Water Years was 9% greater than under the NAA (Table 11-53), this relative difference should be placed in the context of the very low observed historical salvage in recent years, indicating that any increase in entrainment would remain very small in population-level terms.